 Citicoline is a natural chemical in the body.
 It seems to play a role in brain health.
 It's available as a supplement in the U.S. In other parts of the world, citicoline is sold as a drug.
 It's used to try to help sharpen thinking in people with blood flow problems in the brain.

 Why do people take citicoline?

 Studies have found that citicoline supplements may help improve memory in older people.
 There is also some evidence that citicoline may help with recovery after a stroke.
-A recent study has shown that it does not help regain memory after head injuries.
+One large study has shown that it does not help regain memory after head injuries.

 The best doses of citicoline have not been set for any condition.
 Quality and ingredients in supplements may vary widely.
 This makes it hard to set a standard dose.

 Some studies have used doses of 1000 mg to 2000 mg a day.
 Ask your health care provider for advice.